1044740162/css-spinning-spinners/README.md

 A strict limit of no additional elements was placed on this project based on the belief that something as simple as a loader shouldn't need more.

-Each loader is given a font size in of 10px and all other sizes are in ems so to change the size of a loader, just adjust the font-size.
+Each loader is given a font size of 10px and all other sizes are in ems.
+To change the size of a loader, just adjust the font-size.

 ## Usage